litigated cases to end the 50-year NIDA monopoly, obtaining one of four Schedule I marijuana cultivation licenses for our client.

 After law school, I clerked for three federal judges—then-Chief Judge Royce C. Lamberth of the United States District Court for the District of Columbia, Judge Jennifer Walker Elrod of the United States Court of Appeals for the Fifth Circuit, and then-Chief Judge David B. Sentelle of the United States Court of Appeals for the D.C.
 Circuit.
 All three clerkships exposed me to complex administrative-law cases, but my year with Judge Sentelle on the D.C.
 Circuit—“the second most important court” in the country—was especially administrative-law intensive.
 I loved every minute of it.

 Since then, my practice has continued to focus primarily on administrative-law, initially as part of the Supreme Court and Appellate practice group at Baker Botts LLP and then later when I joined Matt at Yetter Coleman LLP.
 While I’ve enjoyed litigating regulatory issues in other industries (and still do), my collaboration with Matt to represent Dr. Sisley and Scottsdale Research Institute in challenging the federal government’s non-sensical approach to cannabis has been especially exciting and meaningful.
 The work is extraordinarily important to both public health and the rule of law, the legal issues are fascinating, and the opportunities to solve complex problems through creative, cutting-edge legal strategies are seemingly endless.
-For those reasons, I recently decided to join Vicente Sederberg LLP in New York to focus on these issues full-time.
+For those reasons, I shifted my practice to focus more of my attention on drug policy issues as a partner in the D.C. office of Porter, Wright, Morris, and Arthur LLP.

 In addition to litigation, I also counsel clients regarding federal drug law and am a regular commentator on administrative law issues for the Yale Journal on Regulation’s “Notice & Comment” blog and for the ABA’s Administrative and Regulatory Law News.